 |Alma Mater:||William & Mary|

-An All-CAA midfielder at William & Mary and defender on the US National Team, she served on the coaching staffs at her alma mater, Columbia and Dartmouth, before taking over as the head coach at Richmond in the fall of 2012, when she was Allison Evans.
+An All-CAA midfielder at William & Mary and defender on the U.S. National Team, she served on the coaching staffs at her alma mater, Columbia and Dartmouth, before taking over as the head coach, as the former Allison Evans, at Richmond in the fall of 2012.

-The Spiders have finished in the top-three in the standings in both of her first two seasons, including earning the second seed for the 2014 Atlantic 10 Championship.
-Richmond defeated La Salle in the semifinals, before losing to nationally ranked Massachusetts 10-6 in the championship game.
+The Spiders have finished in the top-three in the standings in all of her three seasons as the mentor, including earning the second seed for the 2014 and 2015 Atlantic 10 Championship.
+Richmond won both of their semifinal games in the championships in the past two seasons.